This blueberry crumble, made with blueberries and a crisp oat topping, is simple, easy, and the best. Perfect for summer.

-- 3. Stir together the flour, oats, brown sugar, vanilla, and salt.
-Blend in the butter with your fingertips or a pastry cutter until well combined.
-Crumble the topping over the berries in large clumps.
+- 3. In a large bowl, stir together the flour, oats, brown sugar, vanilla, and salt.
+Blend in the butter, using your fingertips or a pastry cutter, and mix until well combined.
+Crumble the topping over the berries in clumps of varying sizes.

-- 4. Bake the crunch until the berry filling is bubbling and the crunch is set and browned in places, 25 to 35 minutes.
-Let the crunch cool slightly, but only slightly, before spooning it onto plates or into dishes and serving it warm with a scoop of ice cream plopped on top or on the side or even on the bottom (see LC A La Mode Note above).
+- 4. Bake the blueberry crumble until the berry filling is bubbling and the crisp oat topping is set and browned in places, 25 to 35 minutes.
+Let the crumble cool a little (but not a lot) before spooning it onto plates or into dishes and serving it warm with a scoop of ice cream plopped on top or on the side or wherever you choose.